Henry the Bearded: The Attempt to gain Kraków in 1225 and the struggles over Lubusz

-In 1223 the Piast alliance was finally broken.
-In Greater Poland, Władysław Odonic and, his brother-in-law, Duke Swietopelk II of Pomerelia took Ujście.
+In 1223, the Piast alliance was finally broken.
+In Greater Poland, Władysław Odonic and his brother-in-law, Duke Świętopełk II of Pomerelia took Ujście.
 Disputes with Władysław III effectively prevented the continuation of the treaties.
 In 1225, Henry broke the treaty and entered Kraków.
 When Landgrave Louis IV of Thuringia attacked Lubusz, Henry retreated from Kraków.

 The struggles for Lubusz continued intermittently until 1230, when Margrave Louis IV's successor Henry Raspe resigned his rights over Lubusz in 1229 and sold his claim to the Magdeburg Archbishop Albert I of Käfernburg.
 Henry was finally able to add this strategically important area to his duchy, although he did so without the consent of Duke Władysław III of Greater Poland.
-Henry also managed to obtain another asset; a castle in Cedynia, conquered after a local conflict with Duke Barnim I of Pomerania.
+Henry also managed to obtain another asset: a castle in Cedynia, conquered after a local conflict with Duke Barnim I of Pomerania.

 The Congress of Gąsawa.
-Death of Leszek the White
+Death of Leszek I the White

-In 1227 Leszek the White organized an assembly of Piast Dukes at Gąsawa to settle territorial disputes and the actions of Duke Swietopelk II.
+In 1227, Leszek I the White organised an assembly of Piast Dukes at Gąsawa to settle territorial disputes and the actions of Duke Świętopełk II.
 Władysław Odonic and Henry supported Leszek and his brother Konrad of Masovia.
 Władysław III of Greater Poland did not go to Gąsawa.
-Duke Swietopelk II, a member of the Pomerelian Samborides dynasty, had declared himself independent from Polish vassalage.
-The High Duke demanded a serious reprimand for Swietopelk, or his complete removal from the duchy.
-Swietopelk II (probably with the help of Władysław Odonic) attacked first, at Gąsawa.
+Duke Świętopełk II, a member of the Pomerelian Samborides dynasty, had declared himself independent from Polish vassalage.
+The High Duke demanded a serious reprimand for Świętopełk, or his complete removal from the duchy. Świętopełk II (probably with the help of Władysław Odonic) attacked first, at Gąsawa.
 On 23 November 1227, Leszek the White and Henry were trapped in an ambush.
 Leszek was killed and Henry was seriously wounded.
 Peregrinus of Wiesenburg threw himself on Henry, saving Henry's life.
 A new power struggle for the Polish throne began.

-Henry I, Governor of Krakow
+Henry, Governor of Krakow

-Leszek the White left a one-year-old son, Bolesław, and the Duke of Greater Poland, Władysław III, saw an opportunity to retake Kraków and the title of High Duke under the guise of regency.
-The Lesser Polish nobles sided with Leszek's brother Duke Konrad I of Masovia.
-In the Duchy of Sandomierz Bolesław was declared the rightful heir under the regency of his mother Grzymislawa of Luck, with the help of local nobles.
-In the Poland, Władysław III had the upper hand in the fight for Kraków, especially after the Congress of Cienia Pierwsza near Kalisz on 5 May 1228, where he granted several privileges to the church and promised to respect the old laws.
+Leszek I the White left a one-year-old son, Bolesław, and the Duke of Greater Poland, Władysław III, saw an opportunity to retake Kraków and the title of High Duke under the guise of regency.
+The Lesser Polish nobles sided with Leszek's brother, Duke Konrad I of Masovia.
+In the Duchy of Sandomierz Bolesław was declared the rightful heir under the regency of his mother Grzymisława of Łuck, with the help of local nobles.
+In Poland, Władysław III had the upper hand in the fight for Kraków, especially after the Congress of Cienia Pierwsza near Kalisz on 5 May 1228, where he granted several privileges to the church and promised to respect the old laws.
 Complications arose when his nephew Władysław Odonic rebelled against him.
 High Duke Władysław III focused his attention on Greater Poland and Henry was elected to rule Kraków as a Governor of the High Duke, not as High Duke, in recognition of his military support of Władysław III.
 The High Duke also promised that Henry and his descendants were to be the heirs of Greater Poland.